camwestwood/xapi/recipes/case/create-note.md

 ### Context

-The Context describea the parent case of the note in context.contextActivies
+The Context describes the parent case of the note in context.contextActivies

 #### Example:
 ``` javascript